17 Creepy Real Events That Actually Happened on Halloween

 A deadly finale

 On Halloween day in 1963, the Indiana State Fair held a “Holidays on Ice” skating exhibition for a crowd of hundreds.
 The grand finale was not what anyone had expected: Unbeknownst to organizers at the Indiana State Fairgrounds Coliseum, propane gas had been leaking from a nearby tank into the poorly ventilated room.
 During a final act called “Mardis Gras,” the propane gas caught fire, leading to a horrific explosion that propelled onlookers from their chairs.
 The death toll was 74, and 400 additional people were injured.
+Take a break from this to see the petition on changing the date of Halloween that is gaining traction all over the nation.

 A prank gone wrong